 How Often Can Dogs Eat Eggs?

 There isn’t really a defined frequency for feeding dogs eggs.
-The universal recommendation is to avoid feeding more than 10 percent of a dog’s diet from treats, snacks, and scraps.
+If you’re wondering how many eggs dogs can eat a week, the universal recommendation is to avoid feeding more than 10 percent of a dog’s diet from treats, snacks, and scraps.

-Eggs are high in fat and cholesterol, and this must be considered since not all dogs will process eggs in the same way.
-Dogs are individuals and their specific nutritional requirements must be considered before adding new foods to their diets.
+Eggs are high in fat and cholesterol.
+Take this into account before feeding them to your dog, since not all dogs will process eggs in the same way.
+Like humans, dogs are individuals.
+Consider their specific nutritional requirements before you add new foods to their diets.

 Consult your veterinarian to identify any nutritional concerns for your dog.
 Alternatively, there are also specialist veterinary nutritionists who can work with you and your dog to make tailored dietary recommendations to fit your dog’s needs.